 What did Engels and Marx think about technological evolution?

 One example to support that technological evolution does not take place in order, we can go back to Enges.
-Over 100 years ago, Engels had pointed out that science was not an independent phenomenon but it was deeply connected to capitalism.
-Today, there has been another industrial revolution with deep connections between science and economy.
+Over 100 years ago, Engels pointed out that science was not an independent phenomenon but was deeply connected to capitalism.
+Today, there has been another industrial revolution with deep connections between science and the economy.
 This shows that technology is driven by social factors; it has no independent characteristics, which makes it chaotic and unpredictable.

-Then, was our technological evolution just random?
+Was our technological evolution ‘completely’ random?

 Although it might not have been completely random, technological evolution has no underlying order either.
 In my opinion, I believe that technology developed because humans wanted to be more efficient and live better.
 With better technology, humans would be able to do more things and have a higher quality of life.

 Humans are not as unintelligent and lucky as some hypotheses claim.
 There is no underlying order that explains why we came up with technology the way we did.
 The technological products we have today were created randomly, but the end goal was always to be the same.
 We were neither lucky nor predestined.

 - Introduction and types of virtual keyboards - December 4, 2022

 - Game-based learning for ML Algorithms - December 3, 2022